 Side-effects to levothyroxine treatment are exceptionally rare as levothyroxine is identical to the thyroid hormone naturally produced by the thyroid gland.
 Hyperthyroidism may occur if the dose is excessive or hypothyroidism may remain if the dose is inadequate.

 People who are treated with levothyroxine have a normal life expectancy and lead a normal life.
 One of the commonest long-term problems is that it is easy to forget to take tablets regularly.
 Special pill boxes and counting tablets are sometimes helpful strategies.
 Once patients are on a stable dose of levothyroxine, an annual thyroid blood test is recommended.

 The requirements of levothyroxine often increase in the early stages of pregnancy.
 Women with hypothyroidism who plan to get pregnant or who have just had a positive pregnancy test should have thyroid blood tests and regular monitoring of their thyroid during pregnancy as the dose of levothyroxine may need to be increased.
 Older people may require a reduction in the dose of levothyroxine as the requirements decline with age.

 People with subclinical hypothyroidism may be given the option of taking levothyroxine.
-If not, they require an annual thyroid blood test.
+If not, they require an annual thyroid blood test to determine if they go on to develop hypothyroidism.
 People who smoke and are at risk of developing hypothyroidism (for example, if they have a strong family history, positive thyroid antibodies or subclinical hypothyroidism) may reduce their chance of developing hypothyroidism by giving up smoking.